jb12-art/jb12-art/README.md

-## Good that you found your way here.
+## Good you found your way here.
 My name is Jørgen, let me show you my work.

 I'm a Frontend developer student starting on my second year.